 Apply for S Corporation Taxation Status

-To be eligible for S corporation status, the corporation must meet certain legal requirements as detailed below.
+To form an S-corp in California, the corporation must meet certain legal requirements as detailed below.

 - The number of shareholders cannot exceed 100.